theshingstar030818/parse-push-plugin/README.md

 Phonegap 3.x plugin for Parse.com push service.

-[Parse.com's](http://parse.com) JS API has no mechanism to register a device for or receive push notifications, which makes it fairly useless for PN in Phonegap/Cordova.
+[Parse.com's](http://parse.com) Javascript API has no mechanism to register a device for or receive push notifications, which makes it fairly useless for PN in Phonegap/Cordova.
 This plugin bridges the gap by leveraging native Parse.com SDKs to register/receive PNs and allow a few essential methods to be accessible from Javascript.

+_Please note that I've only worked on the Android aspect of this fork.
+The iOS side is not yet up to date._

 For Android, Parse SDK v1.7.1 is used.
 This means GCM support and no more background process `PushService` unnecessarily taps device battery to duplicate what GCM already provides.

 This plugin exposes the four native Android API push services to JS:
+* register(options, successCB, errorCB)   -- register the device + a JS event callback (when a PN is received)
+* getInstallationId(successCB, errorCB)
+* getSubscriptions(successCB, errorCB)
-* getInstallationId()
+* subscribe(channel, successCB, errorCB)
-* getSubscriptions()
+* unsubscribe(channel, successCB, errorCB)
-* subscribe( channel )
-* unsubscribe( channel )

 Installation
 ------------